Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Every property in the City of Maple Ridge has zoning.
 A Heritage Zone would regulate buildings and structures, identified within a heritage area, and may permit greater flexibility with uses (i.e. expanded residential, employment, and commercial uses) but possibly be more restrictive with lot coverage and building height.

 A heritage conservation area is a distinct area with special heritage value and/or heritage character, identified for heritage conservation purposes in an official community plan.

 A heritage conservation area is intended to provide long-term protection to a distinctive area, which contains resources with special heritage value and/or heritage character.
 A heritage conservation area can provide protection to all or some of the properties in a heritage conservation area.
 Properties that are identified for protection must be specifically identified in the bylaw.

 Once a property is designated by bylaw, the owner must obtain a Heritage Alteration Permit to make alterations to specific exterior (and possibly interior features) that are listed as significant in the designating bylaw.
-Designation is generally limited to the building exterior and even then does not prevent all changes for all time.
-For example, if the streetscape was noted as being significant, a Heritage Alteration Permit would be required for alterations to the parts of the building visible from the street (i.e. the front), but may not be required for alterations that wouldn’t be seen from the street (i.e. the rear).
+Designation is generally limited to the building exterior and even then does not prevent all changes forever.
+For example, if the streetscape was noted as being significant, a Heritage Alteration Permit would be required for alterations to the parts of the building visible from the street (i.e. the front door), but may not be required for alterations that wouldn’t be seen from the street (i.e. any rear windows).
 A Heritage Alteration Permit is often required to make changes to a property within a Heritage Conservation Area.

 A heritage conservation covenant allows a local government or a heritage organization to negotiate terms of a contractual agreement with a property owner to protect a site, but cannot vary siting, use, or density.
 Covenants are registered on the land title and may be binding on future property owners.